happypeter/LGCB/book/linux_for_me.md

 As Linux programmer, you get more chance to work in a [Theory Y](http://en.wikipedia.org/wiki/Theory_X_and_theory_Y) environment.
 It is important for me. cause then I have freedom.
 Without freedom, whoever can be happy and creative?

-In Microsoft world(and thus many of the fucking traditional big companies), it is not, I do not like the way they work.
+In Microsoft world(and many of the fucking traditional big companies), it is not, I do not like the way they work.

 ## The Tech side